Laptop Mag Verdict

 The HP Omen offers stunning good looks, powerful specs and a lovely 4K monitor that's ideal for gaming.

 Now this is a good Omen.
 HP's latest entry in its Omen line of laptops gives the 17-inch gaming machine a drastic, yet welcome redesign.
 Instead of playing it safe, the Omen 17 sports a daring look that's sure to turn heads.
 And the shock and awe doesn't stop there, as the company has added Nvidia's powerful GTX 1070 GPU and paired it with an equally robust Intel Core i7 processor and a crazy-fast SSD.
-The result is laptop capable of delivering showstopping performance whether you're playing games or crunching numbers.
+The result is one of the best gaming laptops that's capable of delivering showstopping performance whether you're playing games or crunching numbers.

 Design: The Reinvention of Omen